 One final observation: these almost-black wood beams are not the same color as the medium-brown wood floor stain.
 Your wood colors don't have to match!
 The reason this works is because they don't have fighting undertones, and it's obvious the designer was NOT trying to match them.
 (For example, this would NOT work if the beams were a reddish-brown stain.
 That would fight with the orange-brown wood floor.)

 Hope these photos gave you a bit of inspiration for how you might be able to add some special architectural features to your home.
-Think of where you can highlight some tall ceilings, frame out a room entry, or create a unique feature wall.
+Think of where you can highlight tall ceilings, frame out a room entry, or create a unique feature wall.

 -The Decorating Coach-